hugoalh/send-discord-webhook-ghaction/CONTRIBUTING.md

 ## Revises

-*This project does not have any revises.*
+*This project does not have any revise.*